ShenghaoLin/Multi-Paxo-Chat-System/README.md

 Run client in batch mode: python client_batch.py

-The system works properly when $kill_number is <= f, where 2f+1 is the number of servers in servers.config file
+The system works properly when $kill_number <= f, where 2f+1 is the number of servers in servers.config file

 # Run test case 4: Skipped slot
 Run 2f+1 replicas separately first: python replica.py $replica_id , where $replica_id is integers for processor ids.
+Run command "start" for all 2f+1 replicas

 Run client separately: python client.py $client_name,  where $client_name is the unique client names.